+based on our knowledge of the business and industry.
 We focused our testing of impairment on the assumption made by management and in line with IFRS 9, Expected Credit Loss Model (ECL).

-Our audit procedures included:
+Our audit procedures included among others the following: